Lakemonsters2635/MonsterVision4/README.md

 This document covers installing MV4 on a Raspberry Pi development machine.
 See [here](#How-to-Install-MonsterVision4-for-FRC-Competition) for deployment instructions.

 It is recommended (but not required) that you use an SSD rather than an SD card on your Pi.
 If you do, you may need to enable your Pi to boot from the SSD.
 This only needs to be done once.
 [Follow these instructions.](https://peyanski.com/how-to-boot-raspberry-pi-4-from-ssd/#:~:text=To%20boot%20Raspberry%20Pi%204%20from%20SSD%20you,USB%20to%20boot%20raspberry%20Pi%204%20from%20SSD.)
+At this time it is important to note that SSDs are not competition legal for FRC.

 Once you've gotten your Pi up and running, follow this procedure: